.NET 4 Baby Steps: Part VI - SortedSet

 image

-Under the surface SortedSet<T> implements the new ISet<T> interface, which is especially designed for collections with unique items.
-HashedSet<T>, which was introduced in 3.5, has also been updated to implement ISet<T>.
+Under the surface, SortedSet implements the ISet interface, which is designed especially for collections with unique items.
+HashSet (not HashedSet), which was introduced in .NET 3.5, has also been updated to implement ISet.